 Dinner for Lady Rhondda, 23rd March 1933

-The clinching evidence for those partially identified
+- The clinching evidence for fifteen guests partially identified

-The missing photos
+- The missing photos

 - Relationships, networks and tags

-The absent portrait
+- The absent portrait

-Five Mystery Guests + 6
+One Mystery Guest + 6 Unnamed

-And there are six people listed simply as being a Guest of a named person (that person we think the convenor/host of the table and simply having one place unfilled place to make up the even numbers).
+And there are a further six people listed simply as being a Guest of a named person (that person we think the convenor/host of the table and simply having one place unfilled place to make up the even numbers).
 It is possible the seat was left unfilled.
 It will probably require a diary to emerge where someone mentions the dinner and specific people.
 But we can still wonder who were the two Guests of Miss Winifred Holtby on Table 6, where her mother Mrs Holtby was seated with Edith de Coundouroff, and who was the Guest of innkeeper John Fothergill on Table 12, the Guest of Welsh industrialist Tom Callaghan on Table 15, the Guest of Miss Auld on Table 22, and the Guest of Mrs Crosfield on Table 23.

-Eleven Requiring Clinching Evidence
+Fifteen Requiring Clinching Evidence

-There are 11 guests who I have identified with varying degrees of certainty but need clinching evidence.
-Is Mrs Elizabeth Lucas the writer, who ran an orphanage in France during WW1 and wife of Edward Verrall Lucas?
-Or was she Elizabeth Lucas the cookery writer?
-Or are they one and the same person?
-Or even another Mrs Elizabeth Lucas?
-Is Miss Auld the suffrage organiser and speaker, Mabel Dorothy Auld?
-Is Thomas Cole the Conservative Neath businessman?
-Is Miss Campbell the distinguished medical officer Dame Janet Campbell?
+There are seven candidates who have always had an element of doubt about them: Is Thomas Cole the Conservative Neath building contractor, soon to become Mayor?
 Is Mrs E.G. Evans the widow of the well-known Welsh musician Harry Evans?
 Is Mrs H.M.
 Ewart the single mother running the family drapery in South London?
 Is Miss Lanktree the daughter of an Irish policemen?
-Is Miss Florence G. Marshall the future head of a London girls’ school?
-Is Frances Slimon the young Scottish woman making her way in London?
-Is Mrs George Watts the widow of the Victorian painter George Frederic Watts?
+Is Miss Florence Marshall the future head of a London girls’ school – and this is one of the more speculative of these names.
+Is Mrs George Watts Mary Seton Watts, the widow of the Victorian painter George Frederic Watts?
 Which Mrs Crosfield of the famous Quaker family was in attendance (I have three candidates) if indeed she was from that family at all?

 Relationships, Networks and Tags

-And Where Is the Portrait Now?
+And Where Is The Portrait Now?